jgoggles/snf/src/content/19-06-09-trevor-story-speed.md

 That is rock solid stuff right there.

-Below we have visual proof of machine learning's proof of Trevor Story's freak-of-nature nature when it comes to stolen base prowess thanks to Amazon's impressive real time integration of its science into in-game graphics, which obviously requires sub-second response times from its model.
+Below we have visual proof of machine learning's proof of Trevor Story's freak-of-nature nature when it comes to stolen base prowess thanks to Amazon's impressive real-time integration of its science into in-game graphics, which obviously requires sub-second response times from its model.
 Notice not only is Story on his hands and knees, he is not even leading off, he's literally touching first base.
 Making things more impressive, he has decided to not look at second base, instead facing away from second base and looking at either the ground or whatever Mets' first baseman Pete Alonso is pointing at.
 It's impossible to tell for sure what he's looking at except that it's not second base.
 Also possible is that
 Pete Alonso is amazed that Trevor is looking at not second base and is like pointing at what he thinks Trevor is looking at saying probably,